 Peanut Butter and Vegetables or Crackers

 Peanut butter is a great food for instant snacking and good nutrition.
-If your kids like peanut butter, chances are they'll like 'ants on a log', which is peanut butter filled celery sticks dotted with raisins.
+If your kids like peanut butter, chances are they'll like "ants on a log," which is peanut butter-filled celery sticks dotted with raisins.
 Try using other dried fruits in place of the raisins for more interest.
 If your child is a fan of peanut butter crackers, trying making a healthy homemade version.
-Choose whole grain crackers and even crusty bread slices.
+Choose whole-grain crackers and even crusty bread slices.

-Ready to Eat Cereal and Cereal Bars
+Ready-to-Eat Cereal and Cereal Bars

 GORP (Trail Mix)

-Have your child go to the store with you and pick out some nutritious and some 'junky' foods to make your own snack mixes.
+Have your child go to the store with you and pick out some nutritious and some "junky" foods to make your own snack mixes.
 After all, gorp should have a few M&Ms for fun; just make sure most of the foods are nutritious.

 Juice boxes use aseptic packaging, which means they will stay fresh and wholesome as long as they aren't opened.
 Juices provide lots of great nutrition and vitamins for your child.
-According to a consumer magazine, if the juice is diluted half and half with water, its absorption rate is equal to sports drinks.
+According to a consumer magazine, if the juice is diluted half with water, its absorption rate is equal to sports drinks.

 Fresh Fruit Mixes, Fruit Rolls, and Dried Fruit

-Choose fruits that will retain quality even out of refrigeration, like grapes, cherry tomatoes (yes, they are a fruit!), small pears and apples, bananas, and oranges (especially clementines).
+Choose fruits that will retain quality even out of refrigeration, such as grapes, cherry tomatoes (yes, they are a fruit!), small pears and apples, bananas, and oranges (especially clementines).
 Check the label of fruit rolls; some have very good nutrition.
 And any combination of dried fruits, including nuts, makes a wonderfully nutritious snack, even when fresh fruit might be in an offseason.

-Shelf Stable Yogurt Packs and Cheese
+Shelf-Stable Yogurt Packs and Cheese

 Make sure that these are purchased from the grocery shelves, not the chilled dairy compartment.
 These foods stay fresh and safe unless they are opened.
 Shelf-stable applesauce is another good choice.